Learning under Quantization for High-Dimensional Linear Regression: Introduction

 The goal of this work is to characterize the learning performance of the quantized SGD via evaluating the population risk $L(\overline{\mathbf{w}}_N)$, and more importantly, its relationship with the quantization error.
 Let $\mathbf w^*=\arg\min L(\mathbf w)$, we define the following excess risk as a surrogate of the population risk:

-\textbf{Our Contributions.} We develop a novel theoretical study on the learnability of the quantized SGD algorithm for high-dimensional linear regression problems.
-Our contributions are as follows:
+\textbf{Our contributions.} We perform a novel theoretical study on the learnability of the quantized SGD algorithm for high-dimensional linear regression problems.
+Our contributions are summarized as follows:

-\begin{itemize}[leftmargin=*] \item By systematically analyzing a class of quantization techniques, we establish a theoretical bound for the excess risk in quantized SGD.
-This bound is explicitly formulated as a function of the full eigenspectrum of the quantized data feature covariance matrix, sample size, and quantization errors (see Theorem \ref{Theorem 4} for details).
-Our results precisely reveal how quantization applied to different model components impacts learning performance: data quantization distorts the data spectrum; the quantization of both data and labels introduces additional approximation and quantized error; while the quantization of parameters, activations, and output gradients amplifies noise throughout the training process on the quantized domain.
+\begin{itemize}[leftmargin=*] \item We perform systematic analysis and establish a theoretical bound for the excess risk of quantized SGD.
+This bound is explicitly formulated as a function of the full eigen-spectrum of the quantized data feature covariance, sample size, and quantization errors (see Theorem \ref{Theorem 4} for details).
+Our results precisely reveal how quantization applied to different model components impacts learning performance: quantization of data distorts the spectrum of effective data covariance and introduces an additional approximation error; while the quantization of parameter, activation, and output gradient amplify noise throughout the training process on the quantized feature space.

 \item We analyze two standard quantization error models: additive and multiplicative, which conceptually relate to the integer and FP quantization techniques.
-Our theoretical result shows that multiplicative quantization eliminates spectrum distortion and subsumes the additional quantized error into dominated terms (see Theorem \ref{Theorem 1} for details).
-For additive quantization, our theoretical bound suggests that the impacts of activation and gradient quantization diminish as batch size scales up (see Corollary \ref{theorem new 2.5} for details).
+For additive quantization, our theoretical bounds indicate that the noise amplification stemming from activation and output gradient quantization diminishes as the batch size increases, whereas the spectrum of the effective data covariance is distorted by a constant noise floor (see Corollary \ref{theorem new 2.5} for details).
+Conversely, for multiplicative quantization, our results demonstrate that data quantization preserves the intrinsic spectral structure of the effective covariance, thereby reducing spectral distortion; however, the resulting noise amplification remains independent of the batch size (see Theorem \ref{Theorem 1} for details).